plus3it/AMIgen6/docs/README_validation-automated.md

 1. Ensure that AWS credentials for your account/role are set.
 1. Ensure that the `aws` command is in your path (execute `aws --version`).
-1. Create the test instance from the template and parameter file:
+1. Create the testing IAM role and EC2 instance from the template and parameter file:

     ```bash
 aws --profile <PROFILE> cloudformation --region <REGION> \